-Each immigration program has its own eligibility requirements that must be satisfied and application processes that must be followed.
-Find out how you can move to Canada from the US below and how we can help you make it happen!
+Each immigration program has its eligibility requirements that must be satisfied and application processes that must be followed.
+Find out how you can move to Canada from the USA below and how we can help you make it happen!

-1. Immigration to Canada from the USA If You’re a Skilled Worker
+1. Immigration to Canada from the USA as a Skilled Worker

-If you have skilled work experience in a skill type listed in the table below, you can apply for permanent residency in Canada through the Express Entry System.
-The Express Entry is a system that selects high scoring candidates for three economic immigration programs, namely the Federal Skilled Worker Program, the Canadian Experience Class, and the Federal Skilled Trades Program.
+If you have skilled work experience in the skill type listed in the table below, you can apply for permanent residency in Canada through the Express Entry System.
+The Express Entry is a system that selects high-scoring candidates for three economic immigration programs, namely the Federal Skilled Worker Program, the Canadian Experience Class, and the Federal Skilled Trades Program.

-The best part about Express Entry immigration is that it processes applications in as little as 6 months.
+The best part about Express Entry immigration is that it processes applications in as little as 6 months and you don't need a job offer to qualify!
 It is arguably one of the fastest immigration systems in the world.

 |Express Entry Immigration|

 |Skill Types||Example Job Positions|